 Ruth Höflich.
 Stills, The Problem of Outcomes (ongoing project) on show now @ Connors Connors

-AP was formed by artists and writers for artists, writers, thinkers, and filmmakers to come together to critically explore contemporary ideas and developments in studio practice, art, film, politics, and philosophy.
+AP was formed in 2021 by artists and writers for artists, writers, thinkers, and filmmakers to come together to critically explore contemporary ideas and developments in studio practice, art, film, politics, and philosophy.

 AP is a non-exploitative employer that respects the knowledges and specialisations of all its facilitators and participants.